-Apple has been rumored to be working on wireless charging tech that can work up to 15 feet away from the phone, or rather, a company working on the tech is said to be collaborating with a "tier 1" smartphone maker, and has also claimed to be working with one of the largest consumer electronics companies in the world, on a solution due to ship this year.
+Apple has been rumored to be working on wireless charging tech that can work up to 18 feet away from the phone, or rather, Energous - a company working on the tech - is said to be collaborating with a "tier 1" smartphone maker, and has also claimed to be working with one of the largest consumer electronics companies in the world, on a solution due to ship this year.

 If Apple is working on this, and if it's ready for the iPhone 8 Plus, it would be a game changer feature that no other phone maker is currently capable of providing.